DHRUV696969/CODSOFT/README.md

 Task 4: Rock paper scissore game

   This Python program which allows you to play Rock paper Scissors with the computer.
-  It takes input as 1 - Rock
+  It takes input as:
+                    1 - Rock
                     2 - Paper
                     3 - Scissors